 In particular for unit verifications, it is possible to perform Special Inspection (SE).
 Special Inspection includes the assessment of the design of one single product by an NRTL in accordance with an applicable product standard.
 Considering that this is a unit verification, the conformity relates only to the assessed product.
 During a Special Inspection it is allowed to deviate from certain aspects of the applicable standard, provided that safety remains guaranteed.
 This will be examined by this particular NRTL auditor/inspector .
 After a Special Inspection the NRTL authorizes the manufacturer to affix the specific Special Inspection logo of this particular NRTL to the product.

 Electrical and electronic products susceptible to (unwanted) electronic emissions or electromagnetic interference must meet the requirements of the Dept of Communications within Canada.
 The applicable requirements are defined by the ICES.

 Certification Company specializes in conducting product conformity assessment procedures to determine whether a product meets all the requirements of Canada.
 Our services include:

 - Classify products to determine the applicable federal legislation;

 - Carry out complete OSHA & FCC conformity tests;

-- Perform voluntary certification procedures (UL, TÜV, SGS, Intertek);
+- Perform voluntary certification procedures (CSA, TÜV, SGS, Intertek);

 - Identify the applicable national (ANSI) and international standards (IEC) standards;